workjs/workjs/doc/map.md

 in a file "www/home.post" to render a reply page.

 ## Urlpath
-The urlpath is a string which starts with a "/" and contains one or more segments separated by "/".
+The urlpath is a string which starts with "/", "=" or "@".

+**A standard urlpath** starts with "/" and contains one or more segments separated by "/".
 Each segment may also be empty.

 Each segment may start with a colon - in this case the string of the segment defines